-- Human Treg functional kits with CD4+CD25+FOXP3+ Regulatory T cells and autologous CD8 T cells or PBMCs
+- Human Treg functional kits with CD4+CD25+FOXP3+ Regulatory T cells and CD8 T cell or PBMC responders

-- CD8 T cells and PBMCs are CFSE-labeled for downstream functional readout
+- CD8 T cells and PBMCs can be CFSE-labeled for downstream functional readout

 - Treg cells are validated for regulatory function

 - Used to test molecules for modulation of Treg function

 - Carefully cryopreserved to ensure high viability (> 90%) upon thawing